Frompaje/Frompaje/README.md

 <h1 >Edwards Yan - Backend  ツ </h1>

-💻>Backend developer with 1 year's experience.
+💻› Backend developer with 1 year's experience.
 In recent months, I've developed projects aimed at improve my knowledge of <b>Node.js</b>.
 I'm currently part of the <b>DEVHATT</b> community, where I contribute in the Octopost Open Source project and I help the community by <b>answering questions</b>, <b>making dailys</b> and <b>reviewing prs</b>. <br>
 🎓› I'm studying systems analysis and development at Descomplica (4° semester) <br>